Effects of genocide on youth: Demographic effects

 Many Cambodian youths were taken to Canada in the 1980s.
 Most came through private sponsorship programs or through the Canadian federal government as refugees.
 Many of these sponsorship programs were Christian organizations through the "Master Agreement" made with the Canadian government.
 Primarily, families became refugees in Montreal and Toronto.
 Other small groups of refugees went to Ottawa, Hamilton, London, and Vancouver.
-Most refugees were of the lowest economic class in Cambodia, and they had less education.
+Most refugees were of the lowest economic class in Cambodia, and they had low levels of education.
 An emphasis was placed on getting the children refugees caught up academically with their peers of the same age by sending them to school.
 Cambodian Canadians preferred to stay in bigger cities such as Toronto because it allowed the children to attend school together.
 In these areas where the Cambodian population was higher, racism in schools against Cambodian refugees was less evident.
 Though they were placed in Canada, there was still a stress to maintain Khmer culture.
 Many parents continued to speak Khmer to their children, keeping the language alive.
 Khmer décor was hung in homes and Khmer traditions were carried out within the homes as a way to raise the children in Khmer culture.